Adam-Alive/name-the-flag-game/TESTING.md

 **IMPORTANT**: You must provide screenshots of the tested responsiveness, to "prove" that you've actually tested them.

-Using the "amiresponsive" mockup image (or similar) does not suffice the requirements.
 Consider using some of the built-in device sizes in the Developer Tools.

 If you have tested the project on your actual mobile phone or tablet, consider also including screenshots of these as well.